Masterolic/Spotify-Downloader/README.md

 [DEMO VERSION](https://t.me/Spotify_downloa_bot)

-#NOTE
+# NOTE
-This  is  old  repository of [@spotify_downloa_bot](https://t.me/Spotify_downloa_bot) so, this maybe buggy and lack of many features than our bot ,but still this will be maintained and updated some features when we do new updates
+This  Is  Old  repository of [@spotify_downloa_bot](https://t.me/Spotify_downloa_bot) so, this maybe buggy and lack of many features than our bot ,but still this will be maintained and updated some features when we do new updates
-#USED LANGUAGE AND METHOD
+# USED LANGUAGE AND METHOD
 This bot is  created using python mtproto pyrogram telegram library

 # Donate me 🍪